pixelsandcandy/ofxVui/README.md

 ***
 ###### *QUICK NOTE*

-So everything works but sorry the code is a little bit of spaghetti at the moment 😅 and there's a lot of legacy/debug stuff. ofxVui was originally two different addons but it made more sense to combine them.
-Cleaning up the code is on my TODO list but wanted to get this addon out the door so people can use it while I continue to make improvements.
+So everything works! 🎉 Although, the code under the hood is a little bit of spaghetti at the moment, uncommented, and there's a lot of legacy/debug stuff 😅.
+I was originally working on two different addons but it made more sense to combine them.
+Cleaning up the code is on my TODO list but wanted to first make this addon usable, tested, and make enough project/code examples for people to learn from.
+I have to get back to other projects though so yea... please feel free to enjoy this as-is 😋 and I'll continue to make improvements whenever I get the chance 😊
 ***
 ###### *TODO*